Canto-Network/Canto/x/liquidstaking/spec/04_messages.md

 **msg is failed if:**

-- There are no paired, unpairing or unpaired insurance with given `msg.Id`
 - Provider of Insurance with given id is different with `msg.ProviderAddress`
+- There are no paired or unpaired insurance with given `msg.Id`

 ### MsgWithdrawInsuranceCommission